Durham University, History

 Durham University is listed 4th in The Times & Sunday Times Good University Guide 2017 and is widely lauded for the exceptional talent it harbours.
 Featuring in the top 100 World University Rankings 2017-2018, our students and academics are at the heart of our world-leading research and teaching capabilities, shaping the future with their ground-breaking work.
 The needs of our staff are taken care of too, with generous pension plans, assistance with childcare facilities, the option for flexible working and a Relocation Manager who can help settle you into this fantastic city.

-Based in one of the UK’s leading centres for the study of history, you will make an important contribution to the development of a dynamic research culture, building on the expertise of a strong group in modern European cultural history.
-Making use of your own outstanding knowledge and the University’s important library and archival holdings in the field, you will carry out and publish excellent and original research.
-Passionate about modern European cultural history post-1800, you will share your enthusiasm through exceptional research-led teaching.
-At Durham, you will benefit from a strong commitment to intra- and inter-disciplinary research, and from the resources of a host of specialist Research Institutes and Centres - including the Institute of Medieval and Early Modern Studies.
+Based in one of the UK’s leading centres for the study of history, you will make an important contribution to the development of a dynamic research culture, building on the expertise of a strong and evolving group in Chinese and East Asian history.
+Making use of your own outstanding knowledge and the University’s important library and archival holdings in the field - including the Oriental Museum, which boasts more than 10,000 objects in its Chinese collections - you will carry out and publish excellent and original research.
+Passionate about the history of China in the 19th or 20th century, you will share your enthusiasm through exceptional research-led teaching.
+At Durham, you will benefit from a strong commitment to intra- and inter-disciplinary research, and from the resources of a host of specialist Research Institutes and Centres.
 You will also enjoy the advantages of a mentoring scheme to develop you as a historian, teacher and leader in the discipline and beyond.

-- A good first-degree, complemented by a PhD in Modern European Cultural History or a related subject (either completed, or currently in progress).
+- A good first-degree, complemented by a PhD in 19th or 20th century Chinese history or a related subject (either completed, or currently in progress).

-- The ability to produce world-class research - ideally situating your country specialism(s) in a transnational, transregional or global context - including a research plan which supports the activities of the department.
+- The ability to produce world-class research into Chinese political, social or cultural history, including a research plan which supports the activities of the department.

 - Proof that you have contributed to research groups and can mentor early career researchers.